 Your dog may not want to push to eliminate, causing the stool to stay in place and harden.
 This could cause painful inflammation of your dog’s intestinal tract.
 You can offer your dog herbal remedies for inflammation to relieve their pain and get them to push again.

-Licorice Root has anti-inflammatory properties, which can assist with your dog’s stomach pain if he is constipated.
+Licorice root has anti-inflammatory properties, which can assist with your dog’s stomach pain if they are constipated.
 Licorice also promotes balance within your dog’s body, aiding with overall well-being.

 Under normal conditions, your dog should be allowed access to fresh drinking water throughout the day.
 In summer months or in hot areas, you may need to freshen the dog’s water or resupply more often as your dog will want to drink more to fight the heat.
 A dehydrated dog will not have the water in their colon to form healthy feces, causing the stool to harden.
 If your dog is dehydrated, you can add electrolytes to their water to hydrate them while giving them the nutrients necessary for a healthy digestive tract.

 If your dog is experiencing constipation, you can add various foods to their diet to help them pass stool before it becomes too difficult.
 Canned pumpkin can easily be added to your dog’s food.
 It may take up to twelve hours to see the benefit of pumpkin, but with the fiber pumpkin offers, it can be an easy fix for early constipation in your dog.
 You can also add bran or oatmeal to your dog’s food to regulate their system until your dog is eliminating on a regular schedule.
 Fibrous vegetables can also be a daily treat or added to your dog’s meals for a healthy digestive tract.